Kiyama Shrine in Maniwa City: Meet a Real Maneki-neko (Lucky Cat)! Cute Goshuin (Temple Stamps)

 Cute charm

-There are many types of charms available, and the illustration of Ten-chan tearing through a shoji screen will bring a smile to your face.
+There are many types of amulets available, and the illustration of Ten-chan tearing through a shoji screen will make you smile.

 The fortune slips are also shaped like beckoning cats, which cat lovers will love.

-The goshuin stamps feature cute cat and paw prints.
-There are also seasonal paper-cut goshuin stamps, featuring delicately cut-out images of sunflowers, maple leaves, and martens.
+The goshuin stamps are stamped with cute cat and paw print designs.
+There are also seasonal paper cutout goshuin stamps, featuring delicately cut-out images of sunflowers, maple leaves, and martens.

 Highlight 1: Nationally registered tangible cultural property

-There is a lot to see at Kiyama Shrine.
+There is much to see at Kiyama Shrine.
 The corridor leading to the worship hall is a registered tangible cultural property of the country and forms a beautiful curve.

-The ceiling of the worship hall is lined with donated sacred lanterns, creating a truly impressive sight.
+The ceiling of the worship hall is lined with sacred lanterns that have been donated, creating a truly impressive sight.

 Highlight 3: Calligraphy by Hirobumi Ito

-Inside the worship hall there is also a calligraphy piece handwritten by Ito Hirobumi.
+Inside the worship hall, there is also a calligraphy piece written by Ito Hirobumi.

-Must-see #4: Praying to Susanoo for victory!
+Highlight 4: Praying for victory to Susanoo-no-Mikoto!
 Signs from famous sumo wrestlers

 Kiyama Shrine, which enshrines Susanoo-no-Mikoto, is also known as the god of competitions, and many people visit to pray for victory.
-Signs of famous sumo wrestlers are also displayed here.
+The shrine is also decorated with autographs of famous sumo wrestlers.

 Highlight 5: The magnificent vermilion torii gate